dryewo/lein-changelog/README.md

                   ...]
 ```

-Read more about [custom release tasks].
+If you have no `:release-tasks` key in your _project.clj_, please read more about [custom release tasks] and add it.
+Custom `:release-tasks` is necessary to automate changelog work.

 **IMPORTANT**: the `["changelog" "release"]` has to come after version bumping, because this plugin reads the version from _project.clj_.

-For example (read more about this specific procedure [here](https://github.com/dryewo/clojure-library-template)):
+Example `:release-tasks` (read more about this specific procedure [here](https://github.com/dryewo/clojure-library-template)):

 ```clj
   :release-tasks [["vcs" "assert-committed"]